The cover levels may depend on which type of car policy you choose – be sure to read the details carefully when you get a quote.

 Plug-in hybrid: While a plug-in hybrid (PHEV) still has an electric battery as well as a petrol or diesel engine, there’s one key difference that sets it apart from other hybrids.
 You plug it in!
 PHEVs can still recharge themselves when you’re driving but you also get to top up the battery overnight, for example, by plugging in.
 How the car’s powered depends on the model, but they typically use up their electric power then switch to the engine when the battery runs low.

-We’re one of the largest general insurers in the UK and part of the Allianz Group.
-With more than 122 million customers in over 70 countries, we're one of the world's leading insurers.
+Allianz is one of the UK’s largest general insurers and part of a global network serving 128 million customers in over 70 countries.*

-We are proud to be the Worldwide Insurance Partner of the Olympic and Paralympic Movements from 2021 - 2028.
+We’re proud to be the Worldwide Insurance Partner of the Olympic and Paralympic Movements from 2021 to 2028.

 * Including non-consolidated entities with Allianz customers.
-Update: November 2024
+Updated 13 March 2026 (release of the 2025 Annual Reports).